 Babies and TV

 Some experts on babies and young children feel that many parents are taking the easy option of using television (and computers) to ‘entertain’ their little ones too often nowadays – and for too long.
+Babies and Tv has always been the most discuss topics for kids.
 Concerns are being raised over problems with socialising and relationship-building, concentration and communication difficulties, and health issues.
-Expert opinions vary – with some recommendations being ‘No TV until a child is at least three years old’!
+Expert opinions vary – with some recommendations being that should not be any interaction between babies and Tv until a child is at least three years old’!

 On the other hand, there are many excellent television programs that are educational and stimulating – and fun.
 What you really need to do is to think about TV viewing, not just switch on the ‘babysitter’ and walk away.

 As with other issues, most things are fine, as long as they are monitored and kept to reasonable limits.
 You think about what food and how much of it you give baby – what toys, etc. To be healthy and stimulating, everything needs to be age-appropriate and varied.
-The same should apply with TV viewing.
+The same should be applied between babies and Tv.
 Time in front of a screen should be balanced with time spent doing other activities – for young babies, playing peek-a-boo games, singing and looking at books, or going out in the stroller; for older children, painting, jigsaw puzzles, imaginative and outdoor play.

 Watching TV can become another aspect of a varied daily routine that you and your baby can both enjoy and benefit from: